Six Places to Eat and Drink on Kangaroo Island

 Visit Cactus Cafe in Kingscote to get a real taste for Kangaroo Island produce.
 This place is a go-to for brunch and lunch on the island, and even hosts the occasional evening dinner.
 Check their Facebook page for details.

-This cafe was opened in 2017 by Yen Aun Leow and chef Louis Lark having worked together at Kangaroo Island’s luxurious Southern Ocean Lodge.
+This cafe is run by Yen Aun Leow and chef Louis Lark having worked together at Kangaroo Island’s luxurious Southern Ocean Lodge.
 The pair are well acquainted with KI’s best food and drinks, and it really shows on their ever-changing seasonal menu.

 For an authentic farm gate experience the Emu Ridge Eucalyptus Distillery is set amongst the gum trees in a rustic Australian setting.
 The distillery produces 100 percent pure eucalyptus oil from the Narrow Leaf Mallee that is made into a range of products sold in their retail store.
 There is a café and cellar door onsite where you can taste local KI food and beverages.
 Make sure you taste the Colony Cove ciders while here!
 Find out more.